CPAN-Security/security.metacpan.org/docs/cna-faq.md

 We may use a variety of LLM models, fuzzers, and other security analysis tools, as well as unsophisticated tools such as grep and awk.

-#### Can I opt out having my modules analysed by the April Task Force?
+#### Can I opt out having my modules analysed by CPANSec or the April Task Force?

 No.